-Environmental Defence and Pollution Probe applied for intervenor status and cost eligibility and were approved as intervenors.
-In its intervention request, Environmental Defence stated that it wished to file heat pump evidence in this proceeding and provided a brief description of its proposed evidence.
-Environmental Defence also stated that it may request that the OEB provide for a technical conference following the receipt of interrogatory responses.
+Environmental Defence, Federation of Rental-housing Providers of Ontario (FRPO) and Pollution Probe applied for intervenor status and cost eligibility and were approved as intervenors.
+In its letter of intervention, Environmental Defence stated that it wished to file heat pump evidence in this proceeding.
+Environmental Defence also filed an intervention form noting that the heat pump evidence it sought to file was as described in its letter of June 21, 2022.
+As part of their intervention requests, Environmental Defence.

-In Procedural Order No. 1, issued November 22, 2023, the OEB stated that it would decide on Environmental Defence's request to file evidence, and any process associated with that request, at a later date.
-The OEB also stated that it would make its determination on a technical conference after the responses to interrogatories were filed.
+In Procedural Order No. 1, issued August 14, 2023, the OEB stated that it would decide on Environmental Defence's request to file evidence, and any process associated with that request, at a later date.
+The OEB also stated that it would make its determination on the request for a technical conference after the responses to interrogatories were filed.
 The OEB provided for the filing of interrogatories on Enbridge Gas's evidence by OEB staff and intervenors and for responses by Enbridge Gas.
 The OEB also provided for the filing of comments on the need for a technical conference.

-OEB staff and intervenors filed interrogatories by December 8, 2023 and Enbridge Gas filed its interrogatory responses on January 12, 2024.
-OEB staff and intervenors filed comments on the need for a technical conference by January 18, 2024 and Enbridge Gas filed a response to these comments on January 22, 2024.
+OEB staff and intervenors filed interrogatories on September 6, 2023 and Enbridge Gas filed its interrogatory responses on September 20, 2023.
+OEB staff and intervenors filed comments on the need for a technical conference on September 22, 2023 and Enbridge Gas filed a response to these comments on September 26, 2023.